The Wild Wild West

 Of course we take some photos at the “Dakar monument”.

 Day 10.
 To Tupiza (alt.
 2,950 mtr.)
 185 km, 100% offroad

 In the morning we leave Uyuni behind us and via the altiplano desert we make our way towards Tupiza, the place where the infamous Banditos Butch Cassidy and the Sundance Kid were finally killed.
 The scenery is among the world's best.

-Via scenic back-country roads and deep canyons we ride to Tarija, the wine-region of Bolivia.
-On our way we have a river-side picnic-lunch.
+Via scenic back-country roads with deep canyons we ride to Tarija, the wine-region of Bolivia.
+Dinner will be served in the house of the marquis of Tarija.

 Snaking mountain-roads take us from the rolling hills of Tarija to the arid dry Chaco.
 The last part of this road is considered one of the scariest "bus-rides" in the country.
 On the motorcycle, where you yourself are in control, it is a lot less 'hazardous'.